-The Ministry of Social Development (MSD) is not withdrawing termination notices to hundreds of unvaccinated staff despite the Prime Minister announcing that the vaccination mandate is to end.
+The Ministry of Social Development is not withdrawing it’s termination of hundreds of unvaccinated staff despite the Prime Minister announcing that the vaccination mandate is to end.

 WTF is that about?